SweeTango

-SweeTango is the brand name of the cultivated apple 'Minneiska'.
-It is a cross between the 'Honeycrisp' and the Zestar Apple belonging to the University of Minnesota.
+SweeTango is the brand name of the cultivated apple variety Minneiska, a hybrid between the Honeycrisp and the Zestar apples belonging to the University of Minnesota.
 The apple is controlled and regulated for marketing, allowing only exclusive territories for growing.
 It has a sweet-tart taste that some food writers have described as something between brown sugar and spiced apple cider.

-University of Minnesota awarded Pepin Heights Orchards exclusive marketing rights to grow and sell the 'Minneiska' apple.
+University of Minnesota awarded Pepin Heights Orchards exclusive marketing rights to grow and sell the Minneiska apple.
 They then in turn developed a cooperative of certain selected farm growers and sold rights to these members to produce the apple.
 It was exclusive at first to the state of Minnesota and later membership was expanded to certain qualifying farmers, mostly to growers of the northern parts of the United States.
-The concept of exclusive control of a variety of fruit was new then in United States customs and drew criticism that led to lawsuits.
+The concept of exclusive control of a variety of fruit was then a novelty in the United States, leading to lawsuits, which were later dismissed.

 Background

-The brand name of the cultivar (cultivated variety) of the apple 'Minneiska' is "SweeTango".
-It was refined by University of Minnesota in 1999 from a grafted tree of 1988.
-It was released in 2006 and officially available to the public in 2007.
-The apple first sold in eastern United States in 2009.
-It is a hybrid of two other apple varieties the university developed – the 'Honeycrisp' and the 'Minnewashta' (brand name Zestar!) – produced by the 'Minneiska' tree.
+Introduced in 1991 by the University of Minnesota, the Honeycrisp has become one of the most popular apple varieties in the United States.
+However, it is also notoriously difficult to cultivate and has a taste that fades after long storage.
+This has led to the search for hybrids that not only appeal to consumers but are also less costly for farmers to cultivate and last longer in storage.
+The Minneiska is a hybrid of two other apple varieties the university developed – the Honeycrisp and the Minnewashta (brand name Zestar!) – produced by the Minneiska tree.
+This new apple variety was given the brand name SweeTango.
+It was refined by University of Minnesota in 1999 from a grafted tree of 1988, and released in 2006.
+It became publicly available in 2007.